-'What does the Bee in Bridgerton mean?' is something we found ourselves wondering as the Bridgerton ending streamed out.
+'What does the bee in Bridgerton mean?' is something we have found ourselves wondering as the Bridgerton ending streamed out.

-Just when we thought we couldn't get gripped to another Netflix period drama like we did with The Crown, we went and binge watched Bridgerton and found ourselves wanting more yet again.
+Just when we thought we couldn't get gripped to another Netflix period drama like we did with The Crown, we went and binge-watched all of Bridgerton season 1 and found ourselves wanting more yet again.

-But the creators of the addictive Regency-era drama, an adaptation of the bestselling Julia Quinn romance novels, could be teasing us that there is more to come after its eight dreamy episodes came to an end with the biggest hint that a second season of Bridgerton will be on its way.
+But the creators of the addictive Regency-era drama, an adaptation of the bestselling Julia Quinn romance novels, gave us a gracious hint that there is more to come after its first eight dreamy episodes came to an end, with the biggest hint that Bridgerton season 2 was indeed on its way.

 - Everyone is dying to know who Regé-Jean Page is dating